wpfresher/artificial-image-generator/readme.txt

 == Usage ==

-1. After activation, go to **Thumbnails** in your WordPress admin dashboard.
+1. After activation, go to **Auto Image Generator** in your WordPress admin dashboard.
    - Here you can configure the plugin settings to suit your needs.
 2. Choose your preferred image generation options:
    - Set the default thumbnail style, dimensions, and more.